jmottster/newton/README.md

 ## Instructions

 This is a gravity and collision simulator.
 At the center is a sun sized blob, and orbiting it are randomly created Earth to Mercury sized blobs.
 This simulation uses real space level values for size, mass, velocity, and acceleration.
-The size, of course, is scaled when rendered on the screen. :D
+The size, of course, is scaled when rendered on the screen. :D Time is sped up to about 360 days per second.

 There are a few controls here while you watch it go.